 However, we did forget about the 1 hour time difference (!) so we arrived at the ferry with just 30 minutes to spare.

 Fortunately for us our visa run went smoothly enough, without any hitches.
 This was down to planning more than anything else, plus a certain amount of luck.

 After all, everything ran on time (and our ferry didn’t sink).

-For more stories about our related recent adventures in this part of the world, be sure to check out our upcoming ‘13 Weeks in Langkawi’ special articles.
+For more stories about our related recent adventures in this part of the world, be sure to check out our ‘13 Weeks in Langkawi’ special articles.